-She is interested in the political cultures of writing and reading, and the complex relations of literature and history within and across national boundaries.
-Her Future Fellowship enables her to embark on a biography of the prominent Australian writer Dorothy Hewett.
+Her research pursues issues at stake in the political cultures of writing and reading, and the complex relations of literature and history within and across national boundaries.
+A/Prof Moore's Future Fellowship enables her to embark on a biography of the prominent Australian writer Dorothy Hewett.

 Censorship and the Limits of the Literary: A Global View.
 Editor.
 New York: Bloomsbury Academic, forthcoming 2015.